-At the BCC Paramus Campus academic buildings are open from 6 a.m. until 11 p.m., Monday through Friday.
+At the BCC Paramus Campus academic buildings are open from 6 a.m. until 11 p.m., Monday through Friday; and Saturday from 7 a.m. until 5 p.m.
 Administrative offices are open from 8 a.m. until 5 p.m., Monday through Friday.
 During regular business hours, BCC will be open to students, parents, employees, contractors, guests, and invitees.
-During non-business hours, BCC Public Safety will admit only those with prior approval given by a Public Safety Administrator or other appropriate College Administrator.
+During non-business hours, BCC Public Safety will admit only those with prior approval given by a Public Safety

-In the event of snow closings and/or other emergency closings, no facilities admittance will be given except to necessary personnel (Public Safety, Custodial, Buildings & Grounds, Maintenance, HVAC) as needed.BCC Public Safety and Bergen County Sheriff's Department routinely patrol all campus facilities (interior & exterior) and parking lots, to monitor and maintain safety and security concerns.
-Members of the college community aid in security measures by reporting suspicious activity promptly to BCC Public Safety and/or Bergen County Sheriff's Department.
+Administrator or other appropriate College Administrator.
+In the event of snow closings and/or other emergency closings, no facilities admittance will be given except to necessary personnel (Public Safety, Custodial, Buildings & Grounds, Maintenance, HVAC) as needed.
+BCC Public Safety and Bergen County Sheriff's Department routinely patrol all campus facilities (interior & exterior) and parking lots, to monitor and maintain safety and address security concerns.
+Members of the college community aid in security measures by reporting suspicious activity promptly to BCC Public Safety and/or the Bergen County Sheriff's Department.